adrienharnay/cocktails-app-nextjs-api-routes/README.md

 For the test to be relevant, the app should support the following features:

-- Authentication features (content will be protected behind authentication)
+- Authentication (content will be protected behind authentication)
 - List of cocktails (list querying), search by ingredient (search), and access a cocktail details (item querying)
 - Like cocktails (simple write)
 - Display a cocktail at random (custom logic)